How Much Emergency Water to Store: Complete Guide

 - 15–56 gallons?
 Consider the best water storage tanks for preppers in the 15- to 30-gallon range, supplemented with smaller jugs for grab-and-go flexibility.

 - Over 56 gallons?
 A 55-gallon barrel (or two) becomes cost-effective.
-Pair with a hand pump or siphon and keep a few portable containers filled for the first 24 hours.
+Pair it with a hand pump or siphon and keep a few portable containers filled for the first 24 hours.

 Never put all your water in one format.
 A layered approach — some portable, some stationary — gives you options no matter how the emergency unfolds.